cseanburns/research-notebook/source/cv/index.markdown

 Eugene Garfield Doctoral Dissertation Fellowship - Beta Phi Mu, 2012

 ### University

+Teacher Who Made a Difference, Awarded by the University of Kentucky, College of Education, Spring 2015

 TA Choice Award, Awarded by the Missouri Students Association of the University of Missouri, Spring 2013